MicrosoftDocs/azure-stack-docs/azure-stack/hci/security-update/hci-security-update-jul-2024.md

 ## Improvements

 This security update includes quality improvements.
-Below is a summary of the key issues that this update addresses when you install this KB.
+Below is a summary of the key issues that this update addresses.
 If there are new features, it lists them as well.

 - **Absent apps and features**.
 Some apps and features are absent after you upgrade to Windows 11.